CodedOba/auth_system/README.md

 ## 📌 Overview

-This project implements a secure **authentication system** for a backend application (e.g., hotel booking platform).
+This project implements a secure **authentication system** for a backend application.
 It handles:

 * User registration
 * User login